ga4gh/va-spec/schema/va-spec/base/def/Contribution.rst

       -
       - :ref:`MappableConcept`
       - 0..1
-      - The specific type of activity performed or role played by an agent in making the contribution (e.g. for a publication, agents may contribute as a primary author, editor, figure designer, data generator, etc. .
-Values of this property may be framed as activities or as contribution roles (e.g. using terms from the Contribution Role Ontology (CRO)).
+      - The specific type of activity performed or role played by an agent in making the contribution (e.g. for a publication, agents may contribute as a primary author, editor, figure designer, data generator, etc.).
+Values of this property may be framed as activities, or as contribution roles (e.g. using terms from the Contribution Role Ontology (CRO)).